 We read books about strategy and effective communication.
 We consult experts whenever we get the chance.
 We watch the news.
 But pursuing God’s ways means that, first and foremost, we consult Scripture and practice listening prayer.
 We don’t make a move or start a program without seeking God first.

 We are collaborative, not competitive.

 We recognize that God is doing many fantastic things around the world through many churches, organizations and other groups.
 We want to celebrate that, to learn from others and, where appropriate, to share what God has given and taught us through the years.

 It’s easy to fall into comparison or competition with other organizations.
 The very act of raising funds has the potential to make you feel that you need to prove that you are better or more worthy.
 We want to consciously step away from that.
 As organizations and programs we are asking ourselves—in what ways are we building God’s Kingdom and not our own?
 How are we learning from others?
 How are we serving others?

 We take it personally

-Applying Biblical Truth starts within each individual in our organization, then as an organization as a whole, before it works its way out to our programs.
+Applying the principles of our Framework for Transformation starts within each individual in our organization, then as an organization as a whole, before it works its way out to our programs.
 Each of us is serious about pursuing God in our personal lives and through our work at Reconciled World.
-We seek to grow to be like Christ in humility, transparency, honesty, generosity, service and love for others.
+We seek to grow to be like Christ in humility, transparency, honesty, generosity, service, and love for others.

 Our website, www.tctprogram.org, freely shares the materials and methods of that program for anyone wanting to replicate the work.
-The leader of In His Image travels throughout India and the world teaching other organizations and schools the principles and best practices of helping special-needs kids reach their full potential.
+The leader of In His Image travels throughout India and the world teaching other organizations and schools the principles and best practices of helping differently-abled children reach their full potential.